solashirai/edx-platform/docs/en_us/course_authors/source/exercises_tools/dropdown.rst

 ================

 To create a dropdown problem, follow these steps.

+.. note:: Answers in dropdown problems cannot contain greater than signs or less than signs, also known as angle bracket characters (<>).
+If answer options for your problem must contain angle brackets, use the :ref:`multiple choice<Multiple Choice>` problem type.

 #.
 Under **Add New Component**, click **Problem**.
 #.
 In the **Select Problem Component Type** screen, click